-The Graduate Research Libraries on the Lambert and Ladera campuses contain over 25,000 books, 250,000 eBooks, 4,000 theses and dissertations, and 2,000 audio and video materials.
+The Graduate Research Libraries on the Lambert and Ladera campuses contain over 26,000 books, 3000,000 eBooks, 4,000 theses and dissertations, and 2,400 audio and video materials.
 They also provide access to thousands of journals, both in print and electronic formats.
 Special reference collections include faculty publications, rare and hard-to-find books, and other unique multimedia materials.
 Desktop computers (both Macs & PCs) are available for students at both campus libraries to support word processing, web-based email, and internet/database searching.
 Printers and photocopiers are also available and wireless internet access is available throughout both campuses for personal laptop use.
-Library items can be sent by shuttle between the two campuses upon request, though transferring can take one business day or more.
+Library items can be sent by shuttle between the two campuses upon request, library staff will make every effort to accommodate same-day requests, but transferring can take one business day or more.
 These items are available through the library catalog, which is available from the library's website.